Byabasaija/web-scrapper/README.md

 #  Ruby Capstone Project - Web Scraper
-In this project, i created a web scraper that allows a user to access products and there corresponding prices from an online store [Jumia_uganda](https://www.jumia.ug/mlp-everything-for-him/men-clothing/) in the mens clothings section and display the results on the terminal.
+In this project, I created a web scraper that allows a user to access products and there corresponding prices from an online store [Jumia_uganda](https://www.jumia.ug/mlp-everything-for-him/men-clothing/) in the mens clothings section and display the results on the terminal.

 I built this scraper with the aim of helping individuals  who spend a lot of time browsing products to know there prices.